Introduction and School responsibilities

 Marking by numbers (or anonymous marking) for all formal written examinations was adopted throughout the University from the 1996/97 session.
-An outline of the system is given below.
+An outline of the system is given in the next section.

-1. All formal written examinations should be included with the exception of multiple choice papers marked by OMR where marking by number is not appropriate.
+1. All formal written examinations should be included with the exception of multiple choice papers marked by Optical Mark Recognition (OMR) where marking by number is not appropriate.
 The system does not apply to pieces of coursework or class tests, although Schools may decide to devise a way of including these.

 2. The student ID number is used to identify students.